8 0 6

 - Whisk together olive oil, balsamic vinegar, maple syrup, Dijon mustard, salt & pepper until fully combined and set aside.

-- Combine rest of ingredients and toss.
+- Combine the rest of the ingredients and toss.

 This recipe makes 4 servings and each serving contains 553 calories and 16 grams net carbs for those Type 1 diabetics who need to carb count for insulin dosage.